About me? Mad, disabled, in debt, feminist, radical, angry, pacifist, warrior, radio 4 listener, geek, flower-power chick...

 It makes for very depressing reading, and while it does not look specifically at disability benefits, it reports on the reductions and changes in Housing Benefit, JSA and tax credits, all of which are claimed by many disabled people.
 For instance,

+From 2013/14 any claimant on JSA for more than 12 months will have their HB entitlement cut by 10 per cent.
+This will continue until they have “left the benefit system and been in work for a while”.
 This seems a crude measure as it appears that it will apply even where the tenant is fully complying with their JSA requirements to actively seek work.
 The cut will fall hardest on those who face disadvantage in the labour market, such as people in poor health or with a disability who have failed the harsher medical tests for incapacity benefit and employment and support allowance, and have therefore been moved onto JSA.

 It also explains why changing benefit levels from rising in line with the Retail Prices Index, to the Consumer Prices Index, will result in a reduction in the value of benefits and tax credits.